lemon-shark-25/cyphers/README.md

+#Cyphers
-This is a programme containing a version of a shift cypher using python.
-The original Caesar cypher used the key 3 for encrypting messages.
+##This is a repository containing several cyphers in Python.

+- Shift cypher: The original Caesar cypher used the key 3 for encrypting messages.